a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 	1. Go to General User Guide - Systick Timer
 		1. SysTick Reload Value Register (copy the address)
+			1. SYST_RVR - specifies start value to load into SYST_CVR reg

+					31 - 24  23 - 0
+					Reserved RELOAD

+				1. RELOAD - Value to load into SYST_CVR reg when counter is enabled and when it reaches 0

 ### Case Study of Context Switching Contd. ###
 ### Initialization of Stack ###